artdgn/crypto-sheets-api/README.md

 TL;DR: probably best to host your own.

 1. I don't think there's a way to know which accounts are making any of the requests.
-2. Hosting your own proxy API (e.g. on Heroku) is probably the best option since your requests will be visible only to your proxy (and Heroku).
+2. Hosting your own proxy API (e.g. on Render) is probably the best option since your requests will be visible only to your proxy (and Render).
 3. Hosting a local proxy API via tunnelling (the "ngrok" option) will mean that requests to CoinGecko (or any other API you're using through this) will come from your machine.
 4. Using my example deployment means that I can see the request parameters in the logs (but with no idea about the google accounts).